 The reasonable adjustments duty arising from the 2010 Equality Act and the graduated approach to SEN support in the 2014 SEND Code of Practice 0-25 suggest that removing (or minimising) barriers to learning in the classroom is the best way to provide effective support to enable all learners to access the curriculum.

-Children who have dyslexia, or other specific learning difficulties, are likely to have experienced barriers to learning from the very beginning of their education, and may have already developed some strategies in place to cope with the demands placed on them.
-They might ‘memorise’ simple text, using picture clues on each page, so appear to be reading; or they may adopt a behavioral approach and report ‘forgotten books’, develop tummy-aches or even refuse to try to read.
-Parents and teachers are usually quick to respond to behavioral issues, and often go on to identify any underlying factors that contribute to the children’s barriers to learning, and put support measures in place to remove these.
+Children who have dyslexia, or other specific learning difficulties, are likely to have experienced issues from the very beginning of their education and may have already developed some strategies in place to cope with the demands placed on them.
+They might ‘memorise’ simple text, using picture clues on each page, so appear to be reading; or they may adopt a behavioural approach and report ‘forgotten books’, develop tummy-aches or even refuse to try to read.
+Parents and teachers are usually quick to respond to behavioural issues, and often go on to identify any underlying factors that contribute to the children’s barriers to learning, and put support measures in place to remove these.

 For example – pupils who have specific learning difficulties such as dyslexia or ADHD may experience barriers to reading aloud – they may: